-Laboratory tests check for antibodies in the blood however Lyme disease antibodies may first appear six to eight weeks after a person has been bitten by a tick.
-Early laboratory tests may not detect the disease and could slow diagnosis.
+Laboratory tests, such as the enzyme-linked immunosorbent assay (ELISA), check for antibodies in the blood.
+However, Lyme disease antibodies may first appear 6 to 8 weeks after a person has been bitten, so an early ELISA test (one performed within 4 weeks of symptoms starting) may not detect the disease.

 Professor Gillian Leng, deputy chief executive and director of health and social care at NICE, said: “For most people with Lyme disease, a course of antibiotics will be effective, so it is important we diagnose and treat people as soon as possible.